An HR policy geared to the issues facing the automotive industry

 Occupational training schools at each site provide instruction in the key skills required by the company.
 More individualized training to support personal development, learn a language or acquire cross-functional skills rounds out the programs offered in the occupational schools.

-A total of nearly three million hours of training were given in 2013 in Renault’s ten main operating countries (Argentina, Brazil, France, India, Morocco, Romania, Russia, South Korea, Spain and Turkey, representing 90% of the workforce).
+A total of over 2.8 million hours of training were given in 2014 in the ten main countries where Renault operates (Argentina, Brazil, Korea, France, India, Morocco, Romania, Russia, Spain and Turkey), which account for 90% of the Renault workforce.